The ultimate place for the history of Twin Cities broadcasting, of course, is the Pavek Museum of Broadcasting, located in St. Louis Park.

 WTCN was sold and relocated to the Calhoun Beach Hotel, along with WTCN-TV.
 Both were sold again in 1955 and again, to Time, Inc. in 1957.

-Omaha businessman Todd Storz purchased WDGY on Feburary 6, 1956 for $35,000.
+Omaha businessman Todd Storz purchased WDGY on Feburary 6, 1956, for $35,000.
 It was at this point that the station adopted the “Top 40” format that characterized Storz stations.
-It was Minnesota’s first rock’n’roll station.
+It was Minnesota’s first rock’n’roll station, although using the term was forbidden.

 WCCO experimented with subliminal messages but only managed to annoy people.